This Brand's Lingerie Ad Is Sparking Controversy For Showing Self-Harm Scars

 But amidst calls for a trigger warning and an apology from Lonely directly, others looked at the image and felt it represented hope — and a much-needed moment of representation for those who have struggled with self harm and mental illness.
 As one commenter wrote, "I have struggled with my scars for a few years now and seeing this photo made me feel like, even with my scars, I can still be effortless and natural and beautiful."

-Ran soon released a statement of her own in the comments section of Lonely's post, noting that she wasn't trying to glamorise self-harm or trigger anyone.
+Ran soon released a statement of her own in the comments section of Lonely's post, noting that she wasn't trying to glamorize self-harm or trigger anyone.

 Advertisement